Suessiones: Political organization

-During the Roman period, the Suessiones were regarded as dependant upon Rome, whereas the Remi were considered the allies of the Romans.
+During the Roman period, the Suessiones were regarded as dependent upon Rome, whereas the Remi were considered the allies of the Romans.
 Parts of the Suessionean territory were given to the Remi, the Meldi, and perhaps to the Sulbanectes.
 The dependency of the Suessiones upon the Remi appears to have lasted until the beginning of the 1st century AD, and a Roman military presence is attested in Suessionean territory at the camp of Arlaines (Ressons-le-Long) until the Flavian period.

 Religion

 In Augusta Suessionum were found a votive stele dedicated to the native goddess Camuloriga (Camloriga), and a statuette of the Roman god Mercury.
 The divine name Camuloriga stems from the Gaulish term camulos, possibly translated as 'champion, servant' (denoting one who makes efforts) and attached to the suffix -riga- (< rigani 'queen'; compare with Old Irish rígain 'queen').

 Rural sanctuaries have been identified at Fossoy, Grand-Rozoy, and Pasly.
 Archaeologists have not been able to identify which deities were worshipped there.